I talked about Apple’s $1 trillion market value on today’s Texas Standard.

 Posted in Access and Disability, New Media and Tech, Podcasting, and Random Personal Nonsense

 I won’t be at Apple’s Worldwide Developer’s Conference, or WWDC, this week like all the cool Mac kids.
 I make part of my living doing something other than reporting about Apple, so this is my lot.
 I’m not complaining, but it’s times like this when I am forcibly reminded how different my day, and often my relationship with technology, is from those developers, writers and podcasters whose bag packing lists I see online.
-Yes, I…
+Yes, I said bag packing lists.
+If you’re not familiar with this subgenre of tech journalism, you can see examples here, here and here.
+Anyway, the thing I…

 Posted in Access and Disability, Announcements, and New Media and Tech